WyattShawDal/ENGM-4620-PyProject/README.md

 ## Current TODO List

-1. Implement load_user_database() in controller_classes.py
-2. Implement save_profile() in base_classes.py
-3. Add button to Lesson1 class that allows user to retake picture before submitting it
+1. Add button to Lesson1 class that allows user to retake picture before submitting it
-4. Create new screen class to view and edit profile data using the user_controller() and add class as a StackedWidget to MainWindow class
-5. Add check for when access to camera is blocked
-6. Add login option, once user storing/loading has be implemented
+2. Add login option for existing users
+3. Add model file and remove model access blocking in Lesson 1
-7. Verify there is proper Error catching implemented everywhere
+4. Verify there is proper Error catching implemented everywhere
+5. Add more lessons eventually
+6. Allow user to scroll through/view each letter score in profile view page